ideal-lab5/iris-docs/src/rpc.md

 ## Implementation

-The RPC endpoint leverages the embedded IPFS node to fetch data from storage providers.
+The RPC endpoint reads from offchain storage to fetch the bytes.
+Data is added to a unqieu node's offchain storage when the following conditions are met:

+1. The node owns an asset minted from some asset class
+2. A node is storing the data
+3. The node invoked the `request_bytes` extrinsic

 ## Example